Thinking of Selling?

 It is also important to make sure your property is presented properly, have professional photographs, be flexible for visits and have all your documentation up to date .

-With this in mind, we would like to share some tips to help you sell your property in the shortest time frame and for the highest amount possible.
+Here are our top tips to help you sell your property in the shortest time frame and for the highest amount possible.

 Setting the correct price can be one of the most important parts of the selling process.
-We know you want to achieve the best possible price for your property….and so do we!
+We know you want to achieve the best possible price for your property, and so do we!
 However, setting the price too high will deter potential buyers, but set it too low and you are potentially throwing money away.

 Most of our customers are looking to buy into "a lifestyle" and the Costa del Sol is ideal because of the climate, food, leisure facilities, beaches and especially the sun.